hashicorp/terraform/website/docs/cli/commands/validate.html.md

 Terraform's output should be prepared to find data on stdout that _isn't_ valid JSON, which it should then treat as a generic error case.

+**Note:** The output includes a `format_version` key, which currently has major version zero to indicate that the format is experimental and subject to change.
+A future version will assign a non-zero major version and make stronger promises about compatibility.
+We do not anticipate any significant breaking changes to the format before its first major version, however.

 In the normal case, Terraform will print a JSON object to the standard output stream.
 The top-level JSON object will have the following properties: